wikimedia/wikibase-termbox/README.md

 ## Configuring
 * set the server-specific environment variables: `cp .env.example .env` and modify `.env` accordingly
   * `SSR_PORT` is the port at which you can reach the node server performing server-side vue rendering
-  * `MEDIAWIKI_NETWORK_TO_JOIN` is the (local docker) network the SSR service should also be attached to in order to make it available to wikibase.
-The SSR service can be reached inside of this network at http://node-ssr:<SSR_PORT from your .env file>.
-This can be used in conjunction with e.g. https://github.com/addshore/mediawiki-docker-dev/
+  * `MEDIAWIKI_NETWORK_TO_JOIN` is the (local docker) network the SSR service should also be attached to in order to make it available to wikibase and vice-versa.

+    Recommendation is to use this in conjunction with [addshore/mediawiki-docker-dev](https://github.com/addshore/mediawiki-docker-dev/).

+    The SSR service can be reached inside of this network at http://node-ssr:<SSR_PORT from your .env file>, in turn the SSR services retrieves some information from <WIKIBASE_REPO_API>.
     > ⚠ Some versions of `docker-compose` insist this network exists.
 Make sure to set this value to an existing docker network (either created by another `docker-compose` project or you manually) - check via `docker network ls`
   * `CSR_PORT` is the port at which you can reach the development server
   * `NODE_ENV` is the environment to set for node.js
+  * `WIKIBASE_REPO_API` is the wikibase installation used as information authority (e.g. to load entity information)

 ## Building
 * `docker-compose run --rm node npm run build` builds the frontend code